-Buying a graphics card really shouldn't be a difficult task.
-But through a mix of cryptocurrency mining spiking demand, and Covid-19 affecting manufacturing supply, nowadays it can seem a damn near impossible one.
+Buying a graphics card (opens in new tab) really shouldn't be a difficult task.
+But through a mix of spiking demand and slim supply, nowadays it can seem a damn near impossible one.
 That becomes especially true if you would rather not pay seriously over the odds for the latest silicon.

 There's no use dancing around the subject: demand is high and supply is tight.
 If you want a graphics card this year, you need to be ahead of the game, know your stuff, and look in the right places.

 As the main driving force for gaming performance, finding the worthiest graphics card at any price is a matter of utmost importance.
-Today, that usually means either an Nvidia GeForce RTX 30-series or AMD Radeon RX 6000-series graphics card—there are a few to choose from, right the way up from the RTX 3060 and RX 6700 XT to the all-powerful RTX 3090 and RX 6900 XT.
+Today, that usually means either an Nvidia GeForce RTX 30-series or AMD Radeon RX 6000-series graphics card—there are a few to choose from, right the way up from the RTX 3060 (opens in new tab) and RX 6600 XT (opens in new tab) to the all-powerful RTX 3090 (opens in new tab) and RX 6900 XT (opens in new tab).

 So pick your battles.
 Knowing which one of today's top GPUs you're after is helpful in finding any available stock.
 You are more than welcome to cast a wide net and go after just any old Ampere or RDNA 2 chip, and it will give you more chances to buy, but it also can be quite a bit more effort to comb every store page manually.